kiss-less/GOodnews/README.md

 ## Goodnews

-This GO package is scrapping websites with good news (by default from `https://positivnews.ru/` and `https://ntdtv.ru/c/pozitivnye-novosti`), saving the ones from the last 14 days (in case they were not already saved) to the SQLite3 DB (by default `./data/news_items.db`) and sending them to the external service, specified in the `sendToExternalService` function (Telegram by default), sorted by the posted date.
-Once the item is sent, it is marked in the db as sent and won't be sent again.
+This GO package is scrapping websites with good news (by default from `https://positivnews.ru/` and `https://ntdtv.ru/c/pozitivnye-novosti`), saving the news from the last 14 days (in case they were not already saved) to the SQLite3 DB (by default `./data/news_items.db`) and sending them to the external service, specified in the `sendToExternalService` function (Telegram by default), sorted by the posted date.
+Once the item is sent, it is marked accordingly in the db and won't be sent again.

 ### Pre-req and installation